 With Whole Foods, Amazon on collision course with Wal-Mart

-When Wal-Mart Stores Inc bought online retailer Jet.com for $3 billion last year, it marked a crucial moment - the world's largest brick-and-mortar retailer, after years of ceding e-commerce leadership to arch rival Amazon, intended to compete.
-On Friday, Amazon.com Inc countered.
+When Wal-Mart Stores Inc bought online retailer Jet.com for US$3 billion last year, it marked a crucial moment - the world's largest brick-and-mortar retailer, after years of ceding e-commerce leadership to arch rival Amazon, intended to compete.
+The logo of Amazon is seen at the company logistics center in Lauwin-Planque, northern France, February 20, 2017.

 Add your comments below